 Step 1 Decide What You Want To Do

 The first step is to decide what you want that new habit to be.
-Be as specific as possible.
+Start small – It’s easier to stick to a new habit if it’s not too intimidating.
+Start with a simple goal and then gradually increase the complexity and be as specific as possible.
 Don’t just tell yourself you want to exercise more.
-Instead say something like “I will go for a 30 minute walk every single day”.
+Instead say something like “I will go for a 10 minute walk every single day”.
 Deciding what your new habit will be and committing to when and how you’re going to do it, is half the battle.
 Explore why this habit is important to you.
 Are you doing it because you have been told too? or because you know it will support the life you have or would like?
 Get clear on your why!

 Step 2 Remind Yourself To Get It Done